anomalylabs/blocked_security_check-extension/README.md

-# Blocked Check
+# Suspension Check

-This is a blocked users security check extension for the Users module.
+This is a suspension security check extension for the Users module.